SergiVargas/SergiVargas.github.io/DataScience_AI/README.md

 ### STREAMLIT PROYECT

-This folder contains a group of nice WebApps created with this powerful Python library.
+This folder contains a group of nice Web Apps created with this powerful Python library.

 ### ML FOR CIBERSECURITY